hakutsuru/bthe/README.md

     the complex problem in very small and easily solvable pieces.
     That's something I'm missing in your source.

 I doubt it possible to solve this puzzle in a brute force way *that would be significantly more simple*.
-Fedback was provided by the CTO who supplied the challenge.
+Feedback was provided by the CTO who supplied the challenge.
 If you can scale a database to 10,000 operations/second, and could make this puzzle seem trivial, *and* want to join a startup in New York City -- let me put you in touch...

 ### License